sfhansen/mse246_project/reports/final_report.md

 "Agriculture" and "Manufacturing."
 The following plot shows the default rate for loans of each truncated NAICS code approved in each year between 1990-2014.
 We observe considerable variance in default rates between sectors;
-for instance, codes 72, corresponding to "Accommodation & Food Services", has one of the highest default rates even before the recession.
+for instance, code 72, corresponding to "Accommodation & Food Services", has one of the highest default rates even before the recession.
 However, code 54, corresponding to "Professional, Scientific, and Technical Services," consistently has one the lowest default rates.
 These patterns are consistent